Shivanilarokar/DSA-Questions-/README.md

 ## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.
+We welcome contributions from the community!
+Please read our contributing guidelines for more details.

 ## Contact

 For any inquiries or feedback, feel free to reach out at [your email or contact link].

+Thank you for checking out *Project Title*!
+Happy coding!